Rick Wakeman: 1988–1997: Third and fourth Yes tenures and media transition

-1998–2008: Return to the Centre of the Earth, English Rock Ensemble revival, and final Yes run
+1998–2008: Career resurgence, English Rock Ensemble revival, and final Yes tenure

-In 1998, he started work on Return to the Centre of the Earth, a sequel album to commemorate the 25th anniversary of Journey to the Centre of the Earth.
-The idea first came to Wakeman in 1991 during a tour of Italy, which led to discussions about the project with Atlantic Records that year about a re-recording of the original album with new equipment and arrangements, but the idea was rejected.
-It was revived in 1996 when Wakeman received offers from three record companies willing to fund and release a new "epic" album.
-After a deal with EMI Classics was made, a story based on three unnamed travellers and their attempt to follow the original route was finalised, and recording began in 1998 with a band, the London Symphony Orchestra, the English Chamber Choir, Patrick Stewart as the narrator, and guest performances from Trevor Rabin, Ozzy Osbourne, and Bonnie Tyler.
-Released in 1999, the album went to number 34 in the UK, Wakeman's first album to enter the chart in 12 years.
-Recording was temporarily disrupted because of Wakeman's health.
-In December 1998, Wakeman was featured on an episode of This Is Your Life.
+In 1998, Wakeman began work on Return to the Centre of the Earth, a sequel album to commemorate the 25th anniversary of Journey to the Centre of the Earth.
+He originally conceived the project in 1991 during a tour of Italy, leading to initial talks with Atlantic Records that year regarding a re-recording of the original album with modern equipment; however, the label rejected the proposal.
+The concept was revived in 1996 after Wakeman received funding offers from three separate record companies eager to back a new symphonic rock epic.
+Following an agreement with EMI Classics, a storyline tracking three unnamed travellers following the original subterranean route was finalised.
+Recording commenced in 1998 utilising his core band alongside the London Symphony Orchestra, the English Chamber Choir, and actor Patrick Stewart as narrator, with additional guest performances from various musicians, including Trevor Rabin, Ozzy Osbourne, and Bonnie Tyler.
+Released in 1999, the album reached number 34 on the UK Albums Chart, marking Wakeman's first charting record in 12 years.
+Production was temporarily disrupted after Wakeman was hospitalised with a life-threatening illness.
+In December 1998, his career was celebrated when he was featured on an episode of the biographical television show This Is Your Life.

-Wakeman accepted an invitation to revive his English Rock Ensemble for a South American tour in September 2000, following a renewed interest in progressive rock there.
-The band featured a new line-up of Fernandez, Damian Wilson on vocals, Adam Wakeman on keyboards, Ant Glynne on guitar, and Lee Pomeroy on bass.
-Wakeman was particularly pleased with his playing, calling it his "best in a long time."
-The group returned in April 2001, followed by several European dates.
-Later that year, Wakeman entered discussions with Keith Emerson regarding a potential music project, but the idea was shelved.
-In 2001, Wakeman performed in his first pantomime role as Abanazar in a production of Aladdin in Truro, for the Christmas season.
-He made a cameo appearance in the 2002 thriller horror film Alone as a hospital patient.
-In 2003, Wakeman starred in the BBC television show Grumpy Old Men, and stayed on as a regular until the show ended in 2006.
-The show increased his national profile and made him a regular in the after dinner speech circuit.
+Spurred by a resurgence of interest in progressive rock across South America, Wakeman accepted an invitation to revive his English Rock Ensemble for a tour there in September 2000.
+The reformed line-up featured drummer Tony Fernandez, vocalist Damian Wilson, his son Adam Wakeman on additional keyboards, guitarist Ant Glynne, and bassist Lee Pomeroy.
+Wakeman was highly satisfied with the band's performances, assessing his own keyboard playing as his "best in a long time."
+The ensemble returned for further South American legs in April 2001, followed by a series of European concerts.
+Later that year, collaborative sessions were discussed with keyboardist Keith Emerson for a joint project, though the plans were ultimately shelved.
+In a departure from conventional concert work, Wakeman made his pantomime debut during the 2001 Christmas season, starring as Abanazar in a production of Aladdin at the Hall for Cornwall in Truro.
+He also made a minor cameo appearance as a hospital patient in the 2002 independent horror thriller film Alone.
+In 2003, Wakeman joined the cast of the BBC comedy television series Grumpy Old Men, remaining a fixture on the show until its conclusion in 2006.
+The series significantly enhanced his British public profile, leading to regular bookings on the lucrative corporate after-dinner speaking circuit.